Formula Field Backups Retirement

 - Splitting these objects out into their own GSP

 - Reaching out to GRAX to discuss the implications on backups.
-At the moment, GRAX can enable formula fields on a case-by-case basis.
+Now, GRAX can enable formula fields on a case-by-case basis.

 Alternatively, we recommend not backing up formula fields, and instead using History Stream to consume the GRAX data in your downstream data lake / data warehouse where you can recreate the formula logic as needed.

-GRAX will end support for this feature in the Winter of 2022.
+GRAX support for this feature ends in the Winter of 2022.
 This may be accelerated if changes are needed to protect the integrity of the GRAX service, or if third parties retire a piece of their service which makes the feature unavailable.
-This will be communicated and the retirement timing will be updated in advance.

 If you have questions or need more information, please open a support ticket.